-Our goal is that you will walk away from this reading with:
+You will walk away from this machine learning guide with:

 - Confidence that machine learning solutions can solve real business problems